pgattic/dotfiles/README.md

 # .dotfiles

-Acts as a mini "Home" directory, and automates installing my preset settings for various tools.
+This repository includes configuration and scripts for installation.
+Automates configuring various tools to my liking.

-It includes configuration files for the following tools:
+It includes configuration for the following:

 - Firefox
 - Neovim
-- Sway (including foot, waybar, and wofi)
 - Hyprland
+- Bash
 - git
+- GTK
+- MIME file associations

 The setup scripts were written with Arch Linux in mind, but they have been verified on Fedora, Ubuntu, and Android (with Termux).
+Note that these settings will override the existing ones on the system, including the bashrc.

 ## Setup

 In a Linux terminal:

-`git clone https://github.com/pgattic/dotfiles ~/.dotfiles/ && cd ~/.dotfiles && ./setup.sh`
+`git clone https://github.com/pgattic/dotfiles ~/.dotfiles/ && cd ~/.dotfiles && ./setup-all.sh`

 In addition, I have a list of packages that I usually want to have installed as a base on every Arch Linux system, found in `./packages-arch`.
 They can be installed using the command `sudo pacman -S $(cat packages-arch)`.